conan-io/docs/extending/hooks.rst

 Other useful task where a hook may come handy are the upload and download actions.
 There are **pre** and **post** functions for every download/upload as a whole and for fine download tasks such as recipe and package downloads/uploads.

-For example they can be used to sign the packages (including a file with the signature) when the package is created and and checking that signature every time they are downloaded.
+For example they can be used to sign the packages (including a file with the signature) when the package is created and check that signature every time they are downloaded.

 .. code-block:: python